Vitalii-Liashenko/youtube-checker-agent/README.md

 - add possibility to use other models for analysis
 - add possibility to filter short videos also
 - add possibility to tune filters for video channels - not only Russian channels but also some other undesirble content
+- add possibility to use more than one model for analysis
+- add user and app metrics collection

 ## License